The Kingsway Mural Project

 Mujeres Divinas

-Lauren B. Sanchez (LBS) is an emerging visual artist, art and yoga teacher, and self-published author based in Mohkinstsis, Treaty 7 (Calgary, AB).
+Lauren B. Sanchez (LBS) is an emerging visual artist, art and yoga teacher, and self-published author based in Mohkinstsis, Treaty 7 (Calgary, Alberta).

 It was her extensive travels throughout the Caribbean, Hawaii and Mexico that taught her to create from deep self-exploration, playfulness and truth.
 While painting is her primary discipline, Lauren is also experienced in ceramics, illustrations, photography, and creative writing.